Software engineering: History

 In 1984, the Software Engineering Institute (SEI) was established as a federally funded research and development center headquartered on the campus of Carnegie Mellon University in Pittsburgh, Pennsylvania, United States.

 Watts Humphrey founded the SEI Software Process Program, aimed at understanding and managing the software engineering process.
-The Process Maturity Levels introduced would become the Capability Maturity Model Integration for Development(CMMI-DEV), which has defined how the US Government evaluates the abilities of a software development team.
+The Process Maturity Levels introduced became the Capability Maturity Model Integration for Development (CMMI-DEV), which defined how the US Government evaluates the abilities of a software development team.

-Modern, generally accepted best-practices for software engineering have been collected by the ISO/IEC JTC 1/SC 7 subcommittee and published as the Software Engineering Body of Knowledge (SWEBOK).
-Software engineering is considered one of major computing disciplines.
+Modern, generally accepted best practices for software engineering have been collected by the ISO/IEC JTC 1/SC 7 subcommittee and published as the Software Engineering Body of Knowledge (SWEBOK).
+Software engineering is considered one of the major computing disciplines.

-Definitions and terminology
+In modern systems, where concepts such as Edge Computing, Internet of Things and Cyber-physical Systems are prevalent, software is a critical factor.
+Thus, software engineering is closely related to the Systems Engineering discipline.
+The Systems Engineering Body of Knowledge claims:

+Software is prominent in most modern systems architectures and is often the primary means for integrating complex system components.
+Software engineering and systems engineering are not merely related disciplines; they are intimately intertwined....Good systems engineering is a key factor in enabling good software engineering.

+Terminology

+Definition

 Notable definitions of software engineering include: